Spring on the York College campus

 An internship is an educational experience that offers students the opportunity to earn academic credit for experiential learning.
 Internships are designed to enhance a student’s professional preparation and career opportunities.
 The internship must be completed at an approved site where the supervisor has agreed to provide structured learning experiences that will support specific learning objectives, in order to receive credit.

 Students must complete an Internship Application and receive final approval from the Dean of their school.
-Links to the Internship Application are available in Spartan Career Path and on the Career Development Center website.
+Links to the Internship Application are available in Handshake and on the Career Development Center website.
 Please review details in advance.

 Internship Guidelines: